Gonçalo Inácio: International career

 Inácio represented Portugal at under-17, under-18, under-19, under-20 and under-21 levels, for a total of 19 caps.
 He was called up to the senior side by Fernando Santos on 26 August 2021, for 2022 FIFA World Cup qualifiers against Azerbaijan and the Republic of Ireland and a friendly with Qatar.
 Four days later, however, he was dropped from the squad after picking up an injury on his left thigh.

 On 12 November 2021, Inácio made his under-21 debut, playing the entire 1–0 win in Cyprus in the 2023 UEFA European Championship qualifying stage.
 He scored his first goal in the reverse fixture four days later, in a 6–0 rout in Faro.

 In October 2022, Inácio was named in a preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.
 His first appearance took place on 23 March 2023, when he played the entire 4–0 victory over Liechtenstein in the UEFA Euro 2024 qualifiers which was the first game in charge of new manager Roberto Martínez.
 On 11 September, still during that stage, he scored his first and second goals in a 9–0 home defeat of Luxembourg, Portugal's biggest win in international history.

 Inácio was selected for the Euro 2024 finals.
 In the team's opening match against the Czech Republic, he replaced Diogo Dalot in the 63rd minute of the 2–1 comeback win.
 He also featured 90 minutes of the final group fixture, a 2–0 loss to Georgia, in a quarter-final elimination against France.

 On 20 May 2025, Inácio was included in Martínez's squad for the upcoming UEFA Nations League Finals to be held in Germany.
 He started twice for the champions, including in the 5–3 penalty shootout defeat of Spain.

+Inácio was also picked for the 2026 FIFA World Cup.
+He made no appearances in a round-of-16 exit.